District of Columbia Lease Termination

 What is a District of Columbia lease termination notice?

-property manager, or tenant to formally communicate the intent to end a rental agreement.
-It specifies the move-out date, the type of notice, and the reason for termination, and must comply with Delaware’s notice requirements under the Delaware General Statutes (C.G.S. § 47a-23) to be legally valid.
+A District of Columbia lease termination notice is a written document used by a landlord, property manager, or tenant to formally communicate the intent to end a rental agreement.
+It specifies the move-out date, the applicable just-cause ground, and the type of notice, and must comply with the Rental Housing Act of 1985 (D.C.
+Code § 42-3505.01) and D.C.
+Municipal Regulations to be legally valid.

 How much notice is required to terminate a lease in District of Columbia?

-Can a landlord terminate a lease without cause in District of Columbia?
+Can a landlord terminate a lease without cause in the District of Columbia?

 What must be included in a District of Columbia lease termination notice?

-A valid District of Columbia lease termination notice should include:
+A valid D.C. lease termination notice should include:

 How must a lease termination notice be delivered in District of Columbia?

-• Personal service — handing the notice directly to the tenant
+- Personal service — handing the notice directly to the tenant at the rental unit

 Can a tenant terminate a lease early in District of Columbia?